fnaumenko/isChIP/README.md

 * 'loss' of selected fragments according to desired percentage;
 * 'contamination' with background fragments; addition of the random reference genome fragments with correspondent length and desired relative number;
 * size selection: selection of fragments fitted to desirable size;
-* sequencing of the fragments from positive and negative strands: cutting the 5’end of the fragment of desirable length and reversing it randomly (in single end mode), or both ends (in paired end mode).
+* sequencing of the fragments from positive and negative strands: cutting the 5’end of the fragment of desirable length, or the 3’end and reversing it (by random choice, in single end mode), or both ends (in paired end mode).

-The input parameters of simulation process (fragment size distribution, total number of sequenced reads,  background levels, amplification coefficient, type of fragment library etc.) are adjusted correspondently to those in real ChIP-Seq experiment.
+The input parameters of simulation process (fragment size distribution, background levels, amplification coefficient, type of fragment library etc.) are adjusted correspondently to those in real ChIP-Seq experiment.

 The model was developed by [Dr. Tatiana Subkhankulova](https://www.linkedin.com/in/tatiana-subkhankulova-0876a240), Imperial College London.